 - As always, treatment rooms are thoroughly sanitized with disinfectant spray and wipes after every patient.

 - Goggles, face shields or gowns are no cause for alarm.
 They merely enhance patient and staff protection.
-This PPE is changed for a new set after every

 - Patients are covered with a drape, which is washed after each use.